PaddlePaddle/models/sequence_tagging_for_ner/README_en.md

         target_file="data/target.txt")
     ```

-2. run `python infer.py`，to start testing.
-Out may be different to  this depending on your trained models:
+2. run `python infer.py`，to starts testing.
+Output may be different to  this depending on your trained models:

     ```text
     cricket             O